On February 8, the world learned about a digital attack at the water treatment plant serving the 15,000-person City of Oldsmar, Florida.

 Secure the Supply Chain

 Vendors, contractors, consultants and integrators all represent possible insider threats.
 It’s therefore up to water facilities to manage and assess those relationships for the risks they pose to the overall organization.
-Towards that end, they need to establish policies and procedures that can help verify communication with vendors.
+Towards that end, they need to establish policies and procedures that verify communication with vendors.
 They should also review their infrastructure to see how digital attackers might pivot from a supplier’s network onto theirs and/or how they might use corrupted software installations from a third party to cause harm to their systems.

 Address All Smart Devices